Continuing Education Activity

 Disorganized behavior consists of a broad spectrum of faulty goal-directed activity, which will usually lead to a decline in daily functioning.
 In psychosis, it is common to see patients with unpredictable and/or inappropriate emotional responses that are incongruent with the current situation; this may present as a lack of inhibition and lack of impulse control.
 Sometimes patients can be found performing nonsensical actions that would largely be considered socially inappropriate.
 Catatonic behavior appears as a notable decrease in reactivity to the external environment, which can consist of psychomotor retardation, immobility, and severe rigidity with a lack of verbal response, to an excitatory state of aimless and unrestricted motor activity.

-Negative symptoms are a decrease or loss in normal functioning, and its components can commonly be confused with those of depressive disorders.
+Negative symptoms are a decrease or loss in normal functioning, and their components can commonly be confused with those of depressive disorders.
 The prodrome phase of schizophrenia commonly presents with negative symptoms.
 Patients can present as inexpressive or emotionally blunted, and can be described as having a “flat affect.”
 They can exhibit simplistic or prosodic speech patterns, along with alogia (poverty of speech).
 Psychomotor retardation, lack of energy, interest, concentration, and pleasure in activities once found pleasurable (anhedonia) are all potential features as well.

 As with any other medical or psychiatric condition, the interview is of the utmost importance for guiding the treatment plan.
 As usual, one starts by obtaining a thorough history.
-The history should include but is not limited to the following: Timeline and severity of symptoms, prior psychiatric history/conditions, hospitalizations, previous medical history/conditions, medications taken (psychiatric and non-psychiatric), history of substance use, detailed social history, history of trauma (emotional, physical, sexual), suicidal ideation with prior attempts, auditory/visual hallucinations.
+The history should include but is not limited to the following: timeline and severity of symptoms, prior psychiatric history/conditions, hospitalizations, previous medical history/conditions, medications taken (psychiatric and non-psychiatric), history of substance use, detailed social history, history of trauma (emotional, physical, sexual), suicidal ideation with prior attempts, auditory/visual hallucinations.
 The clinician should also be able to recognize the psychiatric patient may not always be able to give the most concise history due to their underlying condition.